 - $462.78 if you book an Avis car through the Amazon offer, including the Amazon credit

 - $556.45 at Avis without a discount

-Whenever you hunt down what looks like a great deal on a rental car, always compare savings by entering a quote request to AutoSlash to get low rates on your upcoming reservation.
+Whenever you hunt down what looks like a great deal on a rental car, always compare savings by asking AutoSlash for a quote to get low rates on your upcoming reservation.
 It's highly likely that we'll find you a better deal.